Skip to main content

 Marketplace Platforms

 Marketplace platforms often calculate tax for sellers but don’t handle seller compliance.
 Use tax calculation only, letting sellers handle their own transaction sync if needed.
+Transaction data is still required for nexus determination if Kintsugi manages nexus.

 Accounting System Integrations